 Figure 2.
 A. Blunt tipped micro cannula used to; B Aspirate (Suck) out the fat.

-The use of energy base liposuction devices to heat the soft tissue stimulate skin tightening, contraction and enhance skin tone after liposuction has made Liposuction an option for even patients with moderately compromise skin tone and laxity from age, child bearing or weight loss and gain.
+The use of energy base devices to heat the soft tissue stimulate skin tightening, contraction and enhance skin tone after has made the procedure an option for even patients with moderately compromise skin tone and laxity from age, childbearing or weight loss and gain.
 The modern era of liposuction, coined by Dr. Mulholland as energy-assisted liposuction, is thus the application of energy just prior to the removal of the fat to make the fat liquefied, coagulated and easy to remove and to induce a reciprocal contraction of the overlying soft tissue to ensure smooth, tight contours.
-The new “gentle era” of energy-assisted liposuction has made the lipo experience much less painful for liposuction patients, with less bruising and swelling and, more importantly, has allowed significant contraction of soft tissue, with up to 35% area contraction after an energy-assisted procedure, making liposuction a viable option for patients with unwanted extra fat contouring and areas of localized fat.
+The new “gentle era” of energy-assisted liposuction has made the experience much less painful for patients, with less bruising and swelling and, more importantly, has allowed significant contraction of soft tissue, with up to 35% area contraction after an energy-assisted procedure, making the procedure a viable option for patients with unwanted extra fat contouring and areas of localized fat.
 Where in the past, a tummy tuck, an arm lift, a thigh lift or a neck lift might have been necessary, small minimal-incision, minimally-invasive, energy-assisted liposuction can be performed and lead to excellent contours and shapes.

 Dr. Mulholland discusses Liposuction results and the benefits patients will experience

 Q&A With Dr. Mulholland: How to achieve the best results and benefits of liposuction